 Pure Android perfection

 Android O is coming!
-In late March, Google dropped an early Easter Egg, by unveiling the Developer Preview of the next version of its smartphone operating system.
-It’s not officially released yet, so consumers are best off sticking to software they can get over the air.
-But intrepid enthusiasts looking for the latest and greatest can download and manually install the next-gen software today.
+In late March, Google unveiled the Developer Preview of the next version of its smartphone operating system.
+It’s not officially released yet, so consumers are best off sticking to the current version of Android, but intrepid enthusiasts looking for the latest and greatest can download and manually install the next-gen software today.

 Meanwhile, even with the current Android Nougat, there’s nothing like pure Android on a Pixel phone.
 Finally, we see a true marriage of hardware and software on one Google-made device.
 Android has never run smoother or looked better.
 The Pixel has a special launcher and unique features that you won’t find on any other Android phone.
 The entire experience is very polished.